MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/sql-failover-2008r2.md

 ### Other considerations

-The [Azure shared disk feature only works with ultra disks and premium SSDs][Azure shared disk limits disk types].
+- The [Azure shared disk feature only works with ultra disks and premium SSDs][Azure shared disk limits disk types].
 Among those disk types, [only certain disk sizes support sharing][Azure shared disk limits disk size].

+- Use the [Azure pricing calculator][Azure pricing calculator] to explore the cost of running this scenario.

 ## Deploy the solution